nmorey/git-maintain/README.md

 The idea is to script mos tof the maintenance tasks so the maintainer can focus on just reviweing and not on writing up release notes and such.

-- Note: the workflow is highly tied to the git-topic-branches (https://github.com/nmorey/git-topic-branches).
+- Note: the workflow is highly inspired to the git-topic-branches (https://github.com/nmorey/git-topic-branches) and both can be used at the same time
-To use the 'steal' command it will be required.
 - Note2: Releasing on github is done through the git-release (https://github.com/mpalmer/github-release)

 # Command summary